 - The Burst Arrival Time is sent to the SMF to indicate burst arrival time at the ingress port of 5GS for a given flow direction (DS-TT for UL, NW-TT for DL).
 It is used by the SMF to determine TSCAI burst arrival time as defined in TS 23.501 [2], clause 5.27.2 to assist transmission of deterministic flows on Uu.

-The Periodicity is sent to the SMF to indicate the time between bursts.
+- The Periodicity is sent to the SMF to indicate the time between bursts.
 It is used by the SMF to forward to RAN as part of TSCAI in order to assist transmission of deterministic flows on Uu.

 - The Flow direction is sent to SMF to indicate the direction of the flow (UL or DL).

+- Survival Time (as defined in clause 5.27.2 of TS 23.501 [2]) is sent to SMF.

 The Downlink Data Notification Control applies to the control of Downlink data delivery status event notifications and DDN Failure event notifications as specified in clause 4.15.3 of TS 23.502 [3].
 The Following parameters are included: